aledrocomic/gocomicwriter/README.md

   - Adds a “Server” menu with “Connect to Server…”.
   - Lets you connect to a running gcwserver backend (base URL + bearer token), list projects, and view an index snapshot per project.
   - Read-only: no data is written to your local project; comic.json on disk remains the source of truth.

+## Telemetry (opt-in) and crash reporting
+The app includes a tiny, privacy-respecting telemetry client that is disabled by default.
+When enabled by you, it sends anonymous usage events (like "app_start" and "project_open" with simple counts) and can upload crash reports.
+No project paths, filenames, or personal data are sent.

+How to enable (env-based; default is OFF):
+- GCW_TELEMETRY_OPT_IN=1
+- GCW_TELEMETRY_URL=https://your.endpoint.example/telemetry  (receives JSON events)
+- GCW_CRASH_UPLOAD_URL=https://your.endpoint.example/crash     (receives text/plain crash logs)
+- GCW_TELEMETRY_TIMEOUT_MS=1500                                 (optional; default 1500ms)
+- GCW_TELEMETRY_DEBUG=1                                         (optional; logs send attempts)

+Notes:
+- If URLs are not set, nothing is sent even if GCW_TELEMETRY_OPT_IN=1.
+- Telemetry never blocks the UI; it uses a small async queue and drops on failure.
+- Crash reports are also written locally under backups/ or the system temp folder regardless of opt-in; upload only happens when GCW_TELEMETRY_OPT_IN=1 and GCW_CRASH_UPLOAD_URL is configured.

 ## Crash reports and autosave
 On an unexpected crash (panic), the app will: